 You can change the displayed list of LAS files by clicking the Show drop-down list.
 The following options are available to filter the display of LAS files:

 - Files without Spatial Reference

 - Files with Outdated Statistics

-The default view is of each LAS file, and the table lists the LAS File name, LAS Version, Point Count, Point Spacing, Z Min, Z Max, and a Details button.
+The default view is of each LAS file, and the table lists the LAS File name, LAS Version, Point Count, Point Spacing, Z Min, and Z Max settings, and a Details button.

-The directory path will be listed for each file if the Show full path of LAS files option is selected.
+The directory path is listed for each file if the Show full path of LAS files option is selected.